Agent-oriented software engineering: Commentary

 same techniques, adaptations, and approaches.
 The field is thus ripe for exploiting the benefits of SPL: reduced costs, improved time-to-market, etc. and enhancing agent technology in such a way that it is more industrially applicable.

 Multiagent Systems Product Lines (MAS-PL) is a research field devoted to combining the two approaches: applying the SPL philosophy for building a MAS.
 This will afford all of the advantages of SPLs and make MAS development more practical.

+Benchmarks

+Several benchmarks have been developed to evaluate the capabilities of AI coding agents and large language models in software engineering tasks.
+Here are some of the key benchmarks:

+Software engineering agent systems

+There are several software engineering (SWE) agent systems in development.
+Here are some examples: